 The organisations that are experts at Narrow phase products understand how to sustain or retire products profitably.
 They will introduce sustaining innovations where they can lengthen the life of the product, or reduce spending where they know the end is near.
 They may be less likely to reignite a product, but they are solid custodians while there is still a viable user base to service.

 There is room in this world for all these organisations.
-The universe, though, will intervene when an organisation doesn’t know which phase its products are in as they will, eventually, make a catastrophic investment decision.
+The universe, though, will intervene when an organisation doesn’t know which phase its products are in.
+They will, eventually, make a catastrophic investment decision.

 For the organisations that discard products as they exit the Vast phase, it is possible to run a successful development effort without ever estimating.
-For the organisations that are tackling Narrow phase products, the inclination to estimate will be stronger.
-When the margin is narrower, it becomes more important to win each time and to limit the loss when it occasionally materializes.
+For the organisations that are tackling Narrow phase products, the inclination and necessity to estimate will be stronger.
+When the margin is narrower it becomes more important to win a larger proportion of the bets, and to limit the losses when they materialize.